ansarilaith/laith-taha/FunBoard/v2/bin/README.md

 This is the install and test procedure for new boards.
 It tests the basic functions of the ESP32 and circuits on the FunBoard.

+Here is a video of me going through the install and test sequence: [Install and Test Video](https://www.youtube.com/watch?v=H8-ObIHnE7s&t=50s)

 ## Procedure

 1. Create a **2.4 GHz** Wifi access point with the essid `youressid` and the password `yourpassword`.
 The access point **MUST HAVE INTERNET ACCESS**.
 That it, it cannot be unconnected (a dead end) The ESP32 must be able to access the https://eziot.link website.